platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 title=Using {{% vendor/name %}} Git repository
 +++

-When using the {{% vendor/name %}} Git repository as your main repository, you can push your code using the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your source code changes to your `{{% vendor/cli %}}` remote repository, or by using {{% vendor/name %}} CLI command as seen below:
+When using the {{% vendor/name %}} Git repository as your main repository, you can push your code using the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your source code changes to your `{{% vendor/cli %}}` remote repository.
+Alternatively, you can use the following  {{% vendor/name %}} CLI command:
 ```bash {location="Terminal"}
 {{% vendor/cli %}} push
 ```